d4m30n/EnDeCode/README.md

-to achieve signing files and strings the program will generate both a public and private key that is use to generate a signiture. the private key is encrypted and saved to the file system when it is generated and the password used to decrypt it is the one given in the getInstance(). you will be unable to encrypt or decrypt anything if you forget the password and will be forced to regenerate the keys again like such.
+to achieve signing files and strings the program will generate both a public and private key that is use to generate a signiture. the private key is encrypted and saved to the file system when it is generated and the password used to decrypt it is the one given in the getInstance(). you will be unable to encrypt or decrypt anything if you forget the password and will be forced to regenerate the keys again like such. you only need to do this if you want to replace the keys, if the keys dont exist calling it without the boolean will automaticly generate the keys.

   FileEncryptDecrypt fileEncryptDecrypt = FileEncryptDecrypt.getInstance(password, true);